LAST UPDATED: 3/6/26 – Guide to Hiking the Inca Trail

 Day 3

-On the third day of your hike, you will make a big push towards Machu Picchu.
-After starting off from Pacaymayo early in the morning, you will make a gradual ascent until you get to Runkauraqay, and then descend roughly 3,700 feet (or roughly 1,130 meters) as you head to Sayacmarca.
-Here you will get to see another fascinating Inca archeological site.
-You will also want to take a break in Sayacmarca because you will be ascending back up nearly as high in the second part of the day’s hike as you make a final push towards Wiñay Wayna (which translates to mean “Always Young”).
-You will be climbing roughly 3,200 feet (or roughly 975 meters) to make it to your campsite at Wiñay Wayna for that night.
+Here you will get to see another fascinating Inca archaeological site.
+You will also want to take a break in Sayacmarca because you will be ascending back up nearly as high in the second part of the day’s hike as you make a final push towards Wiñay Wayna (which translates to “Always Young”).

 Day 4